Max Pirkis

 Max Pirkis (born 6 January 1989) is an English actor.
-After appearing in two stage productions during the mid-2000s, Pirkis made his film debut in Master and Commander: The Far Side of the World (2003), after the film crew recruited him at his school, Eton College.
+After appearing in two stage productions during the early 2000s, Pirkis made his film debut in Master and Commander: The Far Side of the World (2003), after the film crew recruited him at his school, Eton College.
 In a critically praised performance, he won the Evening Standard British Film Award for Most Promising Newcomer and the Young Artist Award for Best Young Actor in an International Film.
 Two years later, he was cast in the BBC/HBO television series Rome as Gaius Octavian, a role he held until 2007.

 Early life and education

 Pirkis was born in London on 6 January 1989.
 His mother is a publisher, and he has a sister.
 After being educated at Eton College, Pirkis began attending St Catharine's College, Cambridge, where he read Theology and was captain of the college's football team, in 2009.